nextstrain/nextclade/docs/user/nextclade-web.md

 - Missing data: Number of Ns in the sequence.
 Up to 300 is not penalized, sequences with more than 3000 Ns are considered bad.
 - Mixed sites: Number of bases with ambiguous nucleotide characters.
 Since mixed sites are considered indicative of impurities, already 10 mixed sites give a bad score.
 - Private mutations: Mutations that are additional to the nearest neighbouring sequence in the reference tree.
-Up to 8 private mutations are not penalized.
-24 private mutations are considered bad.
+Since web version `1.13.0`, Nextclade splits private mutations into three groups:
+  - Reversions to reference (this is a common quality problem in SARS-CoV-2 sequences and thus heavily penalized)
+  - Labeled: Mutations that are common in a variant and could thus indicate contamination, co-infection or recombination
+  - Unlabeled: Mutations that have not become a big proportion in any clade
 - Mutation Clusters: A mutation cluster is defined as more than 6 private mutations occurring within a 100 nucleotide window.
 2 mutation clusters are considered bad.
 - Frame shifts: Number of insertions or deletions that are not a multiple of 3.
 1 frameshift is considered mediocre, 2 frameshifts are bad.
 - Stop codons: Number of stop codons that occur in unexpected places.
 1 misplaced stop codon is considered mediocre, 2 stop codons are bad.